arunvel1988/openshift101/workshop/all-in-one/README.md

-# OpenShift 101
+# OpenShift 101 Lab

-Welcome to our OpenShift 101 digital workshop!
+Welcome to our OpenShift 101 Lab

 **So what is OpenShift?**

-To quote Wikipedia:

-> OpenShift is a family of containerization software developed by Red Hat.
-Its flagship product is the OpenShift Container Platform-an on-premises platform as a service built around Docker containers orchestrated and managed by Kubernetes on a foundation of Red Hat Enterprise Linux.

-But the short of it?
-It's a abstraction layer **ON TOP** of Kubernetes.
-It's a way to empower Developers to deploy code and not worry about a lot of the underlying ecosystem.
-This workshop should show you the happy path to take advantage of most of the best parts of OpenShift and what it can offer.
+OpenShift is an open source container application platform based on the Kubernetes container orchestrator for enterprise application development and deployment.
+In this workshop we'll be using an OpenShift cluster on IBM’s public cloud.
+OpenShift provides a way to empower developers to deploy code and not worry about the underlying ecosystem.

+This workshop will show you a happy path to take advantage of most of the best parts of OpenShift and what it can offer.
+Specifically, this quick lab will show how a developer can use OpenShift to deploy a sample Node.js application.
-The goals of this workshop are:

-* To familiarize the reader with OpenShift
-* Deploy a Node.js application to OpenShift
-* Use OpenShift's features to monitor, scale the application

 **Let's get started!**

+---

 # Exercise 1: Deploy a Node application with Source-to-Image